salbahra/Sprinklers-PHP/README.md

 + The application should also operate on the OpenSprinkler for Raspberry Pi so long the Raspberry Pi has the interval program installed.
 More information is available on  [Ray's Blog Post](http://rayshobby.net/?p=6339).

 + The application can be hosted on the Raspberry Pi itself removing any requirment for a server.
 You would need to install a web server and PHP on the Rasberry Pi.
-This can be done using the linux instructions posted below as the Raspberry Pi typically run Rasbian which is based on Debian.
+This can be done using the linux instructions posted below as the Raspberry Pi typically run Raspbian which is based on Debian.

 Instructions:
 -------------